KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 data set :math:`S`.

-A family of compression algorithms exist that try to represent data sets in such a way that the information is stored at this minimun size bounded by :math:`H`, however it is clear that if the variance in the data set is high, such that :math:`H` is high itself, then the size of data set :math:`S` after being optimally written to the disk might still
+A family of compression algorithms exist that try to represent data sets in such a way that the information is stored at the minimun size bounded by :math:`H`, however it is clear that if the variance in the data set is high, such that :math:`H` is high itself, then the size of data set :math:`S` after being optimally written to the disk might still